 If you have been injured or fallen ill while on the job, you can generally claim medical benefits, income benefits, and other types of benefits, depending on your injury and if they are considered compensable work injuries in Fort Lauderdale.

-These types of compensation are highlighted below:
+These types of workers’ compensation benefits are highlighted below:

 If you have incurred any medical expenses due to your work-related injury or illness, you have the right to claim medical benefits.
-Some of these medical expenses include hospital stays, prescription drugs, medical equipment, surgery and travel expenses.
+Some of these medical expenses include hospital stays, prescription drugs, medical equipment, surgery, and travel expenses.
 These expenses can be compensated by claiming medical benefits for these compensable work injuries in Fort Lauderdale.

 Physical Rehabilitation Benefits